 Seeking out the best new talent to recruit to your company used to involve making a posting on a job board and waiting for applicants, but research shows that is changing.
 LinkedIn offers a variety of headhunting and recruitment-based tools for businesses to take advantage of, and with its career profiles, there’s never been a better way to find the ideal match for your next hire.

-The right, or wrong, Google Rankings can make or break a brand.
-Getting and holding your place at the top of the charts for your chosen keywords is crucial for driving new business and maintaining your reputation online.
+Personal branding is important as people will generally Google you before doing business with you.
+Ranking well for your own name is crucial for driving new business and maintaining your reputation online.
 The more information about the company and brand Google has to work on, the better it will likely rank, and a well-crafted LinkedIn profile can help with that.

 Research shows that LinkedIn has one of, if not the highest conversion rates for lead generation out of all the social media sites.
 Obviously, this will depend slightly on your businesses area and target market, but regardless it can be a great source to generate new contacts and leads.

 How to Use LinkedIn to Your Advantage

 Managing your companies LinkedIn presence is much easier than it may seem.
 As with most social networks, developing and maintaining a long-term plan is crucial to your success, but here are some tips to get you started.

 LinkedIn isn’t just about the company and brand.
 A well-crafted brand page is, of course, a great starting point, but it’s also a good idea to encourage key members of the company (CEO, founders, etc) to maintain an active page with interesting postings.
 HootSuite, the social media management platform, for instance, has a few hundred thousand followers on their companies profile, but over a million on their CEOs.

 LinkedIn Groups are a feature that allows you to come together with other people and companies that share something in common.
 They can be a great way to network with people from outside your direct circle, helping to draw new attention to your brand.